California gas tax repeal campaign seeks federal inquiry

 "The No on Prop 6 campaign follows all campaign laws," Robin Swanson said in a statement.
 "We're working hard to educate voters about how damaging Prop 6 will be to the safety of our roads and bridges."

-The California Department of Transportation said Wednesday it will not include the website address on future signs after federal officials said it may not comply with rules that aim to ensure road signs are easy to read, department spokesman Matt Rocco said.
-The change will not affect the cost, Rocco said.

-DeMaio highlighted a news story about the signs' possible non-compliance as further evidence of wrongdoing.

-Proposition 6 would repeal the tax and fee increases and also require voter approval for any future increases in gas taxes or vehicle fees.
+Proposition 6 would repeal the whole measure and also require voter approval for any future increases in gas taxes or vehicle fees.
 Opponents of the ballot measure say the tax increase benefits the state and is needed to repair the state's crumbling roads.

 In one email exchange from June, a few days before Proposition 6 officially qualified for the ballot, the Sacramento Regional Transit Agency asks an organization it contracts with to help with its "educational campaign" that "related to the gas tax repeal."